domRiddle/ASF/FAQ.md

 ***

-**Q:** ASF seems to freeze and doesn't print anything on the console until I press a key.
+**Q:** ASF seems to freeze and doesn't print anything on the console until I press a key!

 **A:** You're most likely using Windows and your console has QuickEdit mode enabled.
 Refer to **[this](http://stackoverflow.com/questions/30418886/how-and-why-does-quickedit-mode-in-command-prompt-freeze-applications)** question on StackOverflow for technical explanation.
 You should disable QuickEdit mode by right clicking your ASF console window, opening properties, and unchecking appropriate checkbox.